defianttexperiment/ampoule-temp-control/README.md

 # ampoule-temp-control

-## Setting up PicoScope
+## Setting up data collection
+Temperature measurement: Connect the USB-C attachment and run "python temp_sensor.py" or "python log_data.py".

+PicoScope measurement: Download PicoScope 7 and connect the USB-C attachment to connect to the PicoScope 2000.
+This should automatically be set up for collecting data.
+Channel A refers to data collected for fringe counting; Channel B refers to data collected for scattering measurement.
+On the left, you can change the y-axis for data collection; both channels should be set to 50 or 100 mV to view data more easily.
+At the top, you can change the x-axis scale; should be set to 10 or 20 s/div to view data more easily.

 ## temp_sensor.py
 The main function in this repo.
 This does three things:

 1. Measures temperature using TSic or thermocouple sensors (based on the list of sensors given in the code) and outputs it to a live-updating graph.
 The graph smooths data Current default is to use a single TSic sensor through the LabJack AIN0 port.
 2. Outputs temperature data in a sensor_readings file.
 Note that this data is raw temperature measurements, while the graph represents smoothed data over log_data_average_interval seconds.
-3. Controls the voltage of the power supply to control the temperature.
+3. (Optional) Controls the voltage of the power supply to control the temperature.
 See options below for how to do this.

 ### Options in temp_sensor.py
-slow_control:
-pid_control:
-pid_slow_control:

-(In progress)
+slow_control: Updates the voltage over time, typically from one value to another (e.g. a gradual transition from 0.4-1.4) based on whatever code is in the slow_control() function at the time.
+pid_control: Uses a proportional-integral-derivative loop for maintaining the temperature of the system at pid_desired_temp.
+Updates at an interval given by pid_interval; recommended value is 15 seconds.
+pid_slow_control: Updates the voltage slowly over time to go from one temperature to another.
+First finds the corresponding voltages to each temperature using the PID controller, then goes from one to another over the given time period.

+Feel free to overwrite the code for slow_control and pid_slow_control, although if it's significantly different than the current version please save the current version in a comment block.

+Only one of these programs can run at a time.
+To run a given program, label it as True at the start of the code and label the others as False.
+If all are labeled false, the program will only log data.

 ## log_data.py
 A fork of temp_sensor.py that has all control options turned off.
 Used as an option to quickly log data when I don't want to change the variables in temp_sensor.